Hudson (Aliens): Reception

 Paxton's portrayal of Hudson in Aliens was well received by audiences and critics.
 The role would go on to become one of Bill Paxton's most iconic and notable roles in his filmography.
 After Paxton's death in 2017, his co-stars gathered in remembrance of him on April 26, also known as Alien Day (due to the date being aligned with the planet LV-426 from Aliens).
 Producer Gale Anne Hurd stated that "[Paxton] made going to work fun”.
-Actress Carrie Henn, who portrayed Newt in the film, stated that Paxton would often hang out with the actress in between takes to make the actress more comfortable.
+Actress Carrie Henn, who portrayed Newt in the film, stated that Paxton would often hang out with her in between takes to make her more comfortable.
 Paxton won the Saturn Award for Best Supporting Actor for his performance.

 In popular culture

 Hudson's line of "Game Over, Man!" has been parodied in later works of science fiction and popular culture such as Aladdin and the King of Thieves, Family Guy, Halo: Combat Evolved, Robot Chicken and TimeSplitters: Future Perfect.

 In Fallout: New Vegas, if the player has the "Wild Wasteland" perk, a character can be heard quoting Hudson during the game's final mission.

+In April 2026, online horror game Dead by Daylight introduced Hudson as a playable character, joining previously added Alien characters such as Ellen Ripley, the Xenomorph and Rain Carradine.
+"Game Over, Man!" also features as an occasional menu voice line said by Hudson.